 R U OK? demonstrates that everyone can play a part in suicide prevention, just by checking in with those they care about.
 No special qualifications, training or expertise is needed, just listening and showing people that you care.
 If you’re worried about someone, all it takes is a direct question about whether they’re having suicidal thoughts.
 Asking them will mostly be met with a sense of relief that it’s OK to talk about how they’re feeling.
 Asking this question of people who aren’t having suicidal thoughts won’t suddenly put the idea in their heads.
 The most important thing is to create the opportunity for people to share how they’re feeling and give the space to talk openly, without interruption or fear of judgement.

-You can learn more about how to best support someone here:
+Learn more about how to best support someone

 As CEO of On the Line, I have long endorsed a social health approach to working with mental health and wellbeing issues.
 Strong, nurturing relationships are a powerful protective factor in maintaining positive mental health and wellbeing, and addressing issues as they arise.
 And the most powerful relationship of all is the relationship we each have with ourselves.

 A friendly ear and feeling supported can mean the difference between finding healthy ways to cope with a stressful life event and escalation into something more serious.
 I see this in action every day and it works!